 So far, 14 sides have locked a place at the Six Invitational 2026, with just two regions left to lock in spots.
 We almost have the definitive list of qualified teams based on Global Standing.
 With Last Chance Qualifiers still to go, there’s still plenty of teams to qualify.
 Just the Asia Pacific region still has the chance to fill the final two spots on points, with four teams from the region fighting it out to take those two spots.

 Note, while the North American league is still to be played, the qualified sides from the region are already locked in.
-All that changes there is who takes the regional winner spot.
+All that changes is who takes the regional winner spot.
 As for Asia, that region has the largest possible swing.

 The Asia Pacific Regional Finals start on December 11th and end on December 14th, with a lot still to play for.
 There are two spots left in the Global Standings, with four sides currently fighting it out.